BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 Arguments: `player_id: number`, `vehicle_id: number`, `data: string`
 Cancellable: YES

 Triggered when a player edits their vehicle and applies the edit.
 The `data` argument contains the car's updated configuration as a json string but does **not** include positional or rotational data.
+You can use [MP.GetPositionRaw](#mpgetpositionrawpid-number-vid-number-tablestring) to get positional and rotational data.

 ##### `onVehicleDeleted`